 The low level of confidence in the backup and restore solutions used, but also the low success rate of data recovery and the long runtime of this operation have a common cause: a large number of companies that use them do not test the efficiency and reliability of solutions under conditions to simulate a major incident.
-Also, there are organizations that perform only partial tests, replicating a small number of critical files, applications and / or equipment, obtaining irrelevant results.
+Also, there are organizations that perform only partial tests, replicating a small number of critical files, applications, and/or equipment, obtaining irrelevant results.

 “Testing is a common problem with Backup and Business Continuity solutions – companies are implementing a solution, setting a policy of continuity in the event of a major incident, but doing no testing beyond the initial one.
-Just a few number of companies still perform periodic testing in conditions that simulate the real ones.
+Just a few companies still perform periodic testing in conditions that simulate the real ones.
 The reasons this happens are numerous: organizations are afraid that after such a simulation there is a risk of major malfunctions and they do not allocate time and budgets to test recovery procedures.
-They avoid such procedures which induce a stress factor across the entire organization and may have direct consequences on employee productivity.
+They avoid such procedures that induce a stress factor across the entire organization and may have direct consequences on employee productivity.
 “Datanet Systems provides support to its clients in conducting such tests under established contractual conditions,” explains Alexandru Tecuceanu, Data Center Consultant at Datanet Systems.

 Solutions tailored to customer requirements

-In Datanet Systems client portfolio benefitting from such solutions there are financial, banking, telecom, retail and public sector organizations as well as medium-sized companies.
+In Datanet Systems’ client portfolio benefitting from such solutions there are financial, banking, telecom, retail, and public sector organizations as well as medium-sized companies.
 “We have clients for whom the data recovery window takes just a few minutes – like banks and telco operators – but we also have customers for which one or two hour intervals, are in line with their business requirements.
 In each implementation and development of a Backup and Business Continuity architecture that we perform, we start from the customer’s needs and then perform together an internal analysis to identify the company’s real needs, based on which we can establish indices such as Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 There are clients with critical requirements, for which we have created synchronous replication solutions between two or more active sites and can resume work very quickly in the event of an incident or major error.
 Most companies, however, opt for asynchronous replication solutions, with backups being automatically made at predefined intervals between active and passive production sites, “explains Alexandru Tecuceanu.

 Datanet Systems promotes a flexible backup strategy based on the Disc-to-Disc-to-Tape model (backup of primary data is performed periodically on disk storage solutions, depending on the conditions set by the customer, the data being passed automatically on strips).
-“Our clients include large organizations that have well-established policies and procedures, and medium-sized companies with no competencies in this field, for which we build and develop solutions based on their requirements, taking into account the types of data and applications they want to protect, estimated volumes, available bandwidth, etc. We provide full backup and business continuity solutions and we have the advantage of a very good experience in the data center, communications and networking area that allow us to deliver an end-to-end efficient solution,” concludes the Datanet Systems Specialist.
+“Our clients include large organizations that have well-established policies and procedures, and medium-sized companies with no competencies in this field, for which we build and develop solutions based on their requirements, taking into account the types of data and applications they want to protect, estimated volumes, available bandwidth, etc. We provide full backup and business continuity solutions and we have the advantage of very good experience in the data center, communications, and networking area that allow us to deliver an end-to-end efficient solution,” concludes the Datanet Systems Specialist.

-Datanet Systems provides a complete portfolio of Backup and Business Continuity solutions based on EMC, VEEAM and Fujitsu tape storage solutions.
+Datanet Systems provides a complete portfolio of Backup and Business Continuity solutions based on EMC, VEEAM, and Fujitsu tape storage solutions.
 Choosing a solution to meet real needs and developing procedures to minimize the downtime risks requires advanced technological skills, which makes more than useful calling the services of an experienced integrator.